 (ii) Fuel costs for the propulsion and operation of the Vessel;

 (iii) Dues, taxes or fees chargeable for services such as embarkation or disembarkation fees at ports.

 2.4 Cancellation of booking must be requested in writing (registered letter, email or fax) to the Carrier.
 All tickets issued and the confirmation invoice must be returned together with the written notice of cancellation.
+Cancellation fees calculations apply to original cruise departure date booked and confirmed and do not change if change of departure date is applied.
+Cancellation of Grand Cruises/Tour applies to whole package and all relevant time limits are from the scheduled date of departure of the first cruise in the package.
 To cover the estimated loss incurred by cancellation, the Passenger must pay to the Carrier charges in accordance with the following scale:

 Prior to 90 days before departure – Loss of non-refundable deposit

 89 to 61 days before departure – 20% of published fare *